Special Professional Programs

 Other UH Manoa partner universities that are AACSB-accredited include:

-In most cases, business courses are offered in English, language training is available, and the schools plan instructional excursions for visiting students.
-Students enroll in BUS 099/667 at UH Manoa and host school tuition is waived.
-Some scholarship assistance is available on a competitive basis to help defray travel costs.
-The student makes their own travel arrangements and coordinates their housing requests directly with the partner university.
-For more information, visit www.shidler.hawaii.edu/international or contact the Office of Student Academic Services in BusAd B-101 or call (808) 956-8215. www.shidler.hawaii.edu/international or contact the Office of Student Academic Services in BusAd B-101 or call (808) 956-8215.
+In most cases, business courses are offered in English, language training is available, and the host schools often plan excursions for exchange students.
+Undergraduate students must enroll in IS 099 at UH Manoa and Graduate students must enroll in BUS 667 as full-time students at UH Manoa, therefore, the host school tuition is waived.
+Travel awards and Shidler Scholarship programs (e.g., Freeman Asia Abroad, Johnson International Scholarship) are available on a competitive basis to help defray costs.
+To be nominated to a Shidler partner university, students must apply through the UH MIX program.
+Upon nomination, the student will make their own travel arrangements and coordinate their housing requests directly with the partner university.
+For more information, visit shidler.hawaii.edu/international or contact the Office of Student Academic Services in BusAd B-101 or call (808) 956-8215.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.